-We outlined main techniques on how to score A for Geography from our favorite Geography teachers across Singapore:
+We have outlined several main techniques on how to score well for Geography from our favorite Geography teachers across Singapore:

-First of all, you need to get acquainted with the exam type, which involves understanding the layout of the paper and how many marks there are in each segment.
+First of all, you need to get acquainted with the exam format and structure, which involves understanding the layout of the paper and how many marks there are in each segment.

-This will help you handle time in the Geography exam; you will plan time more easily for each segment so that you don’t end up wasting too much time on one and end up not completing another.
+This will help you with time management in the Geography exam; you will be able to plan more easily for each segment so that you don’t end up wasting too much time on one and end up not completing another.